QMSH

 Note: these new platonic variants expose the same invocation overloads as the prior fixed-form variant primitives - as such, if you are already used to invoking the B-Gable or R-Wedge functions (for instance) you should find these new primitives relatively easy to work with.

-The primary reason for this note is to clarify/shed-light-upon a subtle distinction between the beveled-platonics - which are guaranteed to be composed on planar polygons - and the rounded-platonics - which can also use quadrilaterals for corner-elements that may be non-planar.
+The primary reason for this note is to clarify/shed-light-upon a subtle distinction between the beveled-platonics - which are guaranteed to be composed of planar polygons - and the rounded-platonics - which can also use quadrilaterals for corner-elements that may be non-planar.

 The critical point is that when these non-planar quadrilateral elements are emitted they are only evident in raw-primitive state - as in if the rounded-platonics are not used in CSG boolean operations (which require planar elements only) - and are silently tessellated otherwise.
 In other words the kernel takes steps to ensure that any subsequent (post-instantiation) use of the rounded-platonics does not introduce inconsistencies or instabilities that might hinder further assembly operations - however this auto-correcting behaviour may not be immediately apparent to a casual observer.